Killers of the King - The Men Who Dared to Execute Charles I Hardcover – September 11th 2014 352 pages Bloomsbury Publishing - ISBN-13: 978-1408851708

-When I started reading this book I had expected that Earl Spencer would side with one of his own in the matter of the regicide of the King but the opposite would appear to be the case, As Spencer says "I started the book with a view that I would end up being hugely sympathetic to Charles I as a victim of a kangaroo court, but, as I researched the extraordinary drama of the civil war it had thrown up, these intriguing, individuals whose stories were so fascinating and diverse.
-Getting to know some of the key regicides in greater depth meant I sympathized with them much more," says Spencer, who despite being an Earl, would have sided with Parliament had he been alive at the time.
+One would normally expect Earl Spencer to side with one of his own in the matter of the regicide of the king but the opposite would appear to be the case, As Spencer says "I started the book with a view that I would end up being hugely sympathetic to Charles I as a victim of a kangaroo court, but, as I researched the extraordinary drama of the civil war it had thrown up, these intriguing, individuals whose stories were so fascinating and diverse.
+Getting to know some of the key regicides in greater depth meant I sympathized with them much more," says Spencer, who despite being an Earl, would have sided with parliament had he been alive at the time.

-Another striking aspect of the book and Spencer gives ample room space to is the manner in which people who were once leading members in the Cromwellian era shifted their allegiances like some people change a shirt.
+Another striking aspect of the book and Spencer gives ample room space to is how people who were once leading members in the Cromwellian era shifted their allegiances like some people change a shirt.

-Charles Monck, who has always struck me as a person of extreme opportunism was as one writer said “a turncoat of heroic proportions".
+Charles Monck, who has always struck me as a person of extreme opportunism was "a turncoat of heroic proportions".
 He had been commander in chief of the English army in Scotland and an ardent follower of Cromwell.
-But after being promised the unheard of sum of £100,000 a year for the rest of his life changed sides and decided to do the king's dirty work.
+But after being promised the unheard-of sum of £100,000 a year for the rest of his life changed sides and decided to do the king's dirty work.
 It would have added to Spencer's book if he had investigated this phenomenon further.
-Another perceived weakness of the book is that fact that he never actually addresses what happened to the revolution.
+Another perceived weakness of the book is the fact that he never actually addresses what happened to the revolution.
 Why was it so easy for a regime change so shortly after Cromwell's death?

-One severe weakness of the book is that it fails to convey how the regicides lost power and a monarchy established albeit with the help of substantial sections of the bourgeoisie.
-There is an absence from the book as to the political and economic makeup of the Charles ll regime.
+One severe weakness of the book is that it fails to convey how the regicides lost power and a monarchy was established albeit with the help of substantial sections of the bourgeoisie.
+The book is absent as to the political and economic makeup of the Charles ll regime.
 The trial far from just being about revenge was a counter-revolution by sections of the bourgeoisie who were still firmly connected to the Monarchy.

-As James Holstun's has written “What turned the tide was the failure of bourgeois republican revolutionaries to unify themselves militarily, and create an interest and stake in the republic among the copyholders, soldiers, sailors and apprentices; and the superior power of General Monck and the forces of Restoration in shaping and controlling the army”.
-With some reservations, I would recommend a wide readership for the book.
-It is a cracking read and deserves wide readership and would grace anybody’s bookshelf
+As James Holstun's correctly states "What turned the tide was the failure of bourgeois republican revolutionaries to unify themselves militarily, and create an interest and stake in the republic among the copyholders, soldiers, sailors and apprentices; and the superior power of General Monck and the forces of Restoration in shaping and controlling the army".
+To conclude Spencer's book is theoretically light and is not in the same case as Wedgewood.
+It could have been improved if he had used previous academic research.
+However, I would recommend the book and would grace any bookshelf.